Making bookmarks is a fun activity and they can make wonderful gifts! They are a quick project and are a good review of

 Some lacemakers make bookmarks to sell.
 It’s a way to promote lacemaking as a hobby or to support a charity.
 The Gazette welcomes you to share your experience.
-Our records will begin with number one and continue…
+Our records began with number one and will continue…

 The Bookmark Club is open to all Gazette subscribers and others who are interested in this new club!
-Others will purchase the edition which highlights your bookmarks and details about your patterns and threads chosen.
-Also included is the certificate of achievement mailed to your address.
+Others can purchase the edition which highlights their bookmarks and details about the patterns and threads chosen.
+Also included is the certificate of achievement mailed with the edition.

 Based on the idea of a bookmark a month, certificates will be issued whenever you have reached 12 completed bookmarks and your set is published in the Gazette.
-So far, we have published bookmark projects from eleven lacemakers.
+So far, we have published bookmark projects from twelve lacemakers.
 Congratulations on your achievement!

 Email (or mail) a photo of your set of twelve bookmarks, plus send details of the pattern source(s) and threads used.
 Let’s continue to celebrate our unique art form!